Using the VPN client (graphical)

 File Interactions

-A number of files may be interacted with when the VPN client begins its initialization process.
-This list is subject to change by the upstream provider:
+A number of files may be modified when the VPN client begins its initialization process.
+This list is subject to change by the upstream provider with no warning:

 - /etc/nsswitch.conf